Cuccinelli puts hardline stamp on immigration agenda, just 2 months into USCIS job

 Cuccinelli later assured a CNN host that he was not intending to rewrite poetry: “I didn’t bring up the poem, an NPR reporter did and now you have.
 I didn’t bring it up,” he said.

 However, asked once again about it by the host, particularly the poem's reference to "wretched refuse," Cuccinelli sparked another furor by saying the poem was "referring back to people coming from Europe where they had class-based societies where people were considered wretched if they weren’t in the right class."
-Democratic presidential candidate Beto O'Rouke cited the remarks as proof that the administration believes "the Statue of Liberty only applies to white people."
+Democratic presidential candidate Beto O'Rourke cited the remarks as proof that the administration believes "the Statue of Liberty only applies to white people."

 Cuccinelli may have little interest in rewriting verses, but his agency has shown a greater appetite for rewriting and overhauling guidance on immigration enforcement — something that could have significantly bigger implications for U.S. immigration policy.